Utilizing big data analytics to analyze and better understand the Coronavirus is mainly being utilized by the healthcare industry, but not only

-The “Big Data & Data Analytics, National Security & Law Enforcement: Global Market 2017-2022” report forecasts that this industry’s revenues will grow at a 2015-2022 CAGR of 17.5%, reaching $11 Billion by 2022.
+The “Big Data & Data Analytics – Hardware, Software & Services Market in National Security & Law Enforcement: 2019-2022” report forecasts that this industry’s revenues will grow at a 2015-2022 CAGR of 17.5%.
 The use of big data and data analytics by Homeland Security, Defense, Public Safety organizations and intelligence agencies is on the rise, mostly because the world is becoming more digital and connected.
 This is creating new opportunities, not only for data collection and storage, but also for intelligence processing, exploitation, dissemination, and analysis.
 Big data and data analytics technologies can increase the investigative capabilities of intelligence organizations in many relevant aspects, including: war on crime & terror, defense from cyber-attacks, public safety analytics, disaster and mass incident management, and development of predictive capabilities.
 All fields of Intelligence benefit from big data growth including Osint Market, Sigint Market, Cyber defense activities, financial investigations

 We forecast that the big data and data analytics in National Security and Law Enforcement market in Asia Pacific and Europe to grow rapidly, with CAGR in the low 20s, especially due to the Chinese and Western European markets.

-Big Data and Data Analytics in Homeland Security and Public Safety Market Share (%) by Vertical Market 2015-2022
+Big Data and Data Analytics in Homeland Security, National Security & Public Safety Market Share (%) by Vertical Market 2015-2022

 National Security Big Data Market Drivers